Performance of linear solvers in tensor-train format on current multicore architectures: Numerical algorithms

 This yields the preconditioned system:

 For a symmetric operator $\mathcal A_\text{TT}$ where for each sub-tensor $(A_j)_{:,k,l,:}=(A_j)_{:,l,k,:}$, the preconditioned operator is still symmetric.
 And as the preconditioner has rank one, it does not lead to higher ranks for the right-hand side or the exact solution $X_\text{TT}$.
-However, if the operator has a displacement structure, this is not preserved for the preconditioned operator which will lead to higher ranks for the Krylov subspace basis for TT-GMRES as we show in \autoref{sec:numerical_experiments}.
+However, if the operator has a displacement structure, this is not preserved for the preconditioned operator.